 - It comes ready sharpened

-- The sharp edge is a double-edged sword (pun intended), which means that you need to exercise extra care when you handle the knife
+- The sharp edge is a double-edged sword (pun intended), which means you need to exercise extra care when handling the knife.

-When it comes to whittling many tools are on the market, but it is not all of them that are an absolute must-have.
-Some are just nice to have.
-But at the C9 marking and striking knife is one that you will be thankful for.
+When it comes to whittling, many tools are on the market, but it is not all that is an absolute must-have.
+Some are nice to have.
+But at the C9, marking and striking knife is one that you will be thankful for.

 This knife is a must-have tool for every woodcarver.
-It will help you get accurate.
-If you have ever wondered how you can saw through a piece of wood without going astray and cutting crooked, this knife will solve all these issues for you, and all without having to draw on the wood.
+It will help you get accurate if you have ever wondered how you can cut through a piece of wood without going astray and cutting crooked.
+This knife will solve all these issues for you without having to draw on the wood.

-Weighing a measly 40 grams, you can easily carry this around, in addition to some of your regular whittling tools.
-You can also use this knife to cut out geometric shapes, thanks to its unique shape.
+Weighing a measly 40 grams, you can carry this around, also to some of your regular whittling tools.
+Thanks to its unique shape, you can also use this knife to cut out geometric shapes.
 We recommend this knife.
 Happy shopping!
 See our Beavercraft C1 Small Whittling Knife Review.